head_img_slim

 The Era of Ashikaga Yoshimitsu

-The Beginning of the Sengoku Period
+The Onin War and the Beginning of the Sengoku Period

 Timeline of the Muromachi period

-1333 AD Fall of the Kamakura Shogunate
+1333 Fall of the Kamakura Shogunate (due to Emperor Godaigo's overthrow of the shogunate)

-1477 AD End of the Ōnin War
+1477 End of the Onin War (fire in Kyoto subsides).

-1543 AD Introduction of firearms to Japan
+1543 Introduction of firearms (Portuguese merchants stranded on Tanegashima).

-1549 AD Introduction of Christianity (Francis Xavier)
+1549 Introduction of Christianity (Francis Xavier lands in Kagoshima).

 Facilities where you can learn about the Muromachi period